 Is it still worth taking the Camp Nou tour if it’s raining?

-Yes, if fact I’d say that it’s a good thing to do on rainy days (not that there are many rainy days in Barcelona).
+Yes, I’d say it’s a good thing to do on rainy days (not that there are many rainy days in Barcelona).

 Absolutely, the tour gives you exclusive access to parts of the stadium where you can’t go during a match (press box, press area, changing rooms, tunnel, side-line, dug out etc.

-If you’re a Barça fan who’s visiting Barcelona I’d say that the Camp Nou Experience tour is a must.
+If you’re a fan visiting Barcelona to see Barça play, I’d say that the Camp Nou Experience tour is a must.

 Is there free WIFI available at the stadium?

-Yes there is although I’ve heard that the coverage is pretty poor.
+Free WIFI is available at the Camp Nou stadium, although I’ve heard that the coverage is pretty poor.

 How long will it take to get from my hotel to the Camp Nou Experience?

-This obviously depends on where you will be staying.
-From Plaça Catalunya or the Sagrada Família by public transport it takes between half an hour and 45 minutes.
+This depends on where you will be staying.
+From Plaça Catalunya or the Sagrada Família by public transport, it takes between half an hour and 45 minutes.